Pleistoscene/emerald-games-wireless-RFP/README.md

 ---

+## Executive Summary

+This RFP outlines the plan to design and deploy a wireless network for Emerald Games.
+The network will support modern standards, ensure security, and scale with future needs.

+---

 ## 1. About Us
 Emerald Games is a small gaming company I started.
 My first game, *The Last Conflict*, was released on Steam in 2017.
 Getting that game on Steam was my first big goal — and I did it.
 Now, my goal is to help other indie developers reach their goals too, just like I did.
 As our team grows, we need a solid wireless setup in the office that’s secure, fast, and can handle everything we throw at it.